 Contact: Evita Almassi, email@example.com

-Washington DC — Today, the National Women’s Health Network led a diverse coalition of 80 organizations in urging the U.S. Food and Drug Administration to lift medically unnecessary restrictions on mifepristone, the first of two FDA-approved medications used in tandem to induce an abortion.
+Washington DC — Today, the National Women’s Health Network led a diverse coalition of over 80 organizations in urging the U.S. Food and Drug Administration to lift medically unnecessary restrictions on mifepristone, the first of two FDA-approved medications used in tandem to induce an abortion.

 Throughout the United States, patients are turning to telehealth appointments and online pharmacies for routine medical care without having to leave their homes.
 But for most pregnant people seeking safe and effective FDA-approved abortion pills during the COVID-19 outbreak, the FDA requires them to pick up mifepristone in person from a registered clinic, doctor’s office, or hospital, sometimes traveling far from home — even though the FDA permits the pregnant person to wait until they get back home to swallow it.
 (Individual states may impose their own requirements but the abortion itself always occurs at home, regardless of where the pill is taken.)

 The organizations write:

 Solid research and nearly 20 years of clinical experience have demonstrated that these requirements are medically unnecessary.

 These requirements have long harmed patients’ health by delaying or blocking access to medication abortion with no countervailing medical benefit.
 Now, in the midst of a public health emergency, these requirements are further endangering patients and straining the health system.
 Under [these restrictions] imposed by the FDA on mifepristone, both patients and clinic staff are forced to travel during a pandemic, don protective gear, and increase their exposure to potentially sick individuals — with no corresponding health benefit to justify these serious risks.